8 Dazzling Colors That Go with Navy Blue

-Valued for its neutrality, weighty presence, and classic-meets-comfy associations, navy blue is a versatile hue that adapts to suit most color schemes and every room and decorating style.
-Its dark tones capture the eye, cause lighter and brighter colors to pop, and complement interiors boasting coastal, classic, and contemporary character.
-Though navy blue's benefits are many, it is a very dark color that needs to be applied in proper proportions and balanced by other colors to ensure it doesn't overwhelm and create dreary, closed-in room designs.
-Overall, color companions should be clear, crisp, and bright.
-Black-shaded hues like dusty purple, hunter green, and maroon share navy's intensity and are likely to fade when paired with the dark blue hue.
-Luckily, you'll find plenty of colors -- from pale yellows to primary reds -- that go beautifully with navy blue.
-Here's a look at hues you can use to create navy blue-based schemes.
+Valued for its dramatic presence and classic-meets-cozy look, navy blue is a versatile hue that adapts to suit most color schemes and decorating styles.
+Its dark tones capture the eye, cause brighter colors to pop, and complement interiors boasting coastal, classic, and contemporary character.
+Although navy blue's benefits are many, it is a very dark color that should be balanced to ensure it doesn't overwhelm and create dreary, closed-in room designs.
+Overall, navy color pairings should be clear, crisp, and bright.
+Black-shaded hues like dusty purple, hunter green, and maroon share navy's intensity and are likely to fade when paired with the dark-blue hue.
+Luckily, you'll find plenty of colors, including mustard yellow, bright pink, cherry red, and even metallic gold, that go beautifully with navy blue.
+Here's how to create a navy blue-based color scheme.

-Picture whitecaps breaking atop dark blue waves and an azure sky beyond, and you'll immediately realize why whites and blues go so well with navy blue.
-White is a classic high-contrast partner that sets off the deep-sea hue and gives navy blue a lively lift.
-White-painted furniture, fabrics with white backgrounds, and breezy sheer curtain panels handily partner with navy blue.
-When it comes to blues, choose dusty-blue shades and true blue hues to create easy-on-the-eye compositions.
-If Caribbean rhythms appeal to you, choose green-tinted water colors, such as aqua and turquoise, to pair with navy blue.
-Off-whites, creams, and most mid-tone and lighter blues also make fine partners for navy blue.
+Picture whitecaps breaking atop dark blue waves, and you'll immediately realize why whites go so well with navy blue.
+White is a classic high-contrast partner that sets off the deep hue and gives navy a lively lift.
+Juxtapose navy blue furniture, decor, or cabinetry with a backdrop of crisp white walls for an energizing effect.
+Alternatively, you can balance dark, inky blue walls with white furniture, fabrics, and breezy sheer curtain panels.
+In addition to cool snow-white, off-whites and creams also make fine partners for navy blue.

-Got a penchant for peaceful places?
-Look outside to find calming hues and earthen textures that complement navy blue.
-Piney backdrops, verdigris patinas, whitewashed brick, seashore paint colors, black furniture finishes, straw-hued wicker and rattan accents, and concrete-gray countertops partner perfectly with navy blue hues.
+To create peaceful spaces, look outside for calming colors and earthen textures that complement navy blue.
+Nature-inspired elements such as rich wood furniture, straw-hued wicker and rattan accents, leather upholstery, warm neutral paint colors, and concrete-gray accents partner perfectly with navy blue hues.
 Pick neutral accessories and materials that are lighter or much darker than a room's navy blue finishes and furniture to emphasize color differences and lend distinction to each element.
-No matter which colors you pair with navy, employ this contrast-creating strategy to prevent muddied-up views and supply noteworthy resting places as you draw attention around your navy-blue-cued room.
+No matter which colors you pair with navy, use contrast to avoid a muddied-up palette and supply resting places for the eye.